alangunning/doc-ai-analysis-starter/README.md

 This repository is optimized for clarity and small examples.
 To adapt the pipeline for larger or production workloads:

-- Store bulky documents and generated artifacts in Git LFS or an external object store (e.g., Amazon S3, Google Cloud Storage).
+- Store bulky documents and generated artifacts in Git LFS or an external object store.
 - Adjust the workflows to upload and download data from that storage rather than committing large files directly.
 - Expand error handling, logging, and monitoring to fit your operational needs.